verosol/e2e-coref-to-Twitter/scripts/readme.txt

 3. taketheverbmentionsout takes a train folder of the ontonotes and another empty one with the same structure of folders (like wb/eng/00, etc )and excludes verbal mentions from the ontonotes putting them into the second "train2" folder.
 You shall indicated dirs inside.

+4. create_json_files_for_json2conll works with the output of the e2e-coref prediction mode, separetes the files into one document per one json file needed for json2conll.

+5. json2conll creates conll file out of the folder with json per each twitter document and the gold version file python json2conll. py  gold.conll /folder_with_conls/ name_of_the_output_file

+6. remove1st2nd removes first-second person pronouns from the conll file (the format be conformed to the original twitter id in first column). python remove1st2nd.py input_file